 Acceptance decisions are made on a rolling basis throughout the year for our five graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.

-Job prospects for operations managers are expected to increase 65 percent through 2018, according to the U.S. Department of Labor, and operations managers can earn upwards of $130,000.
+According to the U.S. Department of Labor, the median annual wage for general and operations managers was $99,310 in 2016.
 Advancement opportunities in the Operations and Project Management field are best for those with the highest levels of education.
 Proven analytical and problem-solving skills are in particular demand in this field.

 Upon completion of Southern New Hampshire University's master's in project management, you'll find career options in a variety of industries, including: